thekhan314/thekhan314.github.io/_posts/2019-11-16-jupyter_on_your_phone_or_anywhere_really.markdown

 * The IP address for the droplet
 * The password for the droplet.

+For the purposes of this tutorial, lets assume your IP address is:

+`168.167.34.187.34`

+Ofocurse your IP will be different.
+Wherever you see the above IP in this tutorial, replace it with your own.

 We will be using ssh to connect to the server.
 SSH is a command line utility that creates secure connections between machines.
 Head on over to a command line terminal.
 If your on windows, you have  a few options.
 The easiest is git bash, which works just fine.
 Download the [git package](https://gitforwindows.org/) for windows from .
 Alternatively, you can enable the linux subsystem for windows and [install Ubuntu](https://docs.microsoft.com/en-us/windows/wsl/install-win10) natively on your machine.
 The most annoying way is to use PuTTY, which I wont go into.
 If you're on a mac...well I hear macs have a terminal built in so....

 Once your at your command line, you will enter

-`ssh root@[ip address for your machine].`
+`ssh root@168.167.34.187.34`

-You will be prompted for root@[droplet's ip] 's password.
+You will be prompted for root@168.167.34.187.34 's password.
 Type out or paste the password you were e-mailed.
 Remember that when you type or paste text into password prompts in the command line, it doesnt actually display any text and the cursor stays the same.

 Congratulations!! you are now in your server.
 The very first thing that should be done when you access a fresh new virtual server is to do some updates.